 You need to prepare yourself for a change in climate when you climb Mount Teide.
 As you are at a higher altitude you will find it is much cooler at the top of Mount Teide, even during the summer months it is wise to take a jacket with you.
 You will find that there is more rainfall in this area, and during winter you will often find the mountain covered in snow.

-Tenerife holidays are so popular because the island is packed with so much to do!
+Tenerife is popular because the island is packed with so much to do!
 You'd find it hard to fit it all into just one holiday, which is probably why many visitors to Tenerife return year after year.

 The natives of Tenerife were known as the Guanches who were the inhabitants of Tenerife until the Spanish conquest of the XV century.
 Traces of the Guanches can still be found in Tenerife today, even though it is dominantly a Spanish culture, for example certain words of their language still remain, including the word Tenerife which was the name of a great Guanche king named Tinerfe.
 Also, you will be able to find many features from when the Guanches lived on the island including caves and pyramids, clay pots and engravings on certain rocks.